krusta80/chess/README.md

 <b>12/21/18</b><br>
 It's been a busy week, but I've managed to spend some time here and there digging a bit more deeply into bitboards and how to best leverage them.
 I'm finding myself striving for the "perfect" approach and making little to no tangible progress, however.

 I think it's important to take an iterative approach at this point and accept that improvements will be inevitable regardless.
 I think my knowledge base is also at the point now where following my own design and ideas will prove the most rewarding course of action.
-After all, if I were truly obsessed with creating the world's best chess engine, I'd simply use Stockfish (or Lc0) as my starting point.  ;)
+After all, if my only goal is to create the world's best chess engine, I'd simply use Stockfish (or Lc0) as my starting point.  ;)

+I also need to be more patient I think and use this as an opportunity to properly architect a C++ program, following industry standards as closely as possible.